KenanBek/kenanbek.github.io/projects.md

 ---

-### CodeKN.com

-CodeKN started as an experiment to learn more about Kubernetes, Golang, and distributed systems.
-Now, it contains a website and backend system.
-BE is responsible for fetching web pages, parsing them, and categorizing them.
-I also had a chance to try a very simple Machine Learning model to identify the article's topic.
-Everything runs on managed Kubernetes.
-I use MySQL as persistent storage.

-The website is out of service now, but you can check some of my coding sessions recorded for this project [on YouTube](https://www.youtube.com/watch?v=G7SBHyoMJ3Y&list=PLxa49UnOmIzqo9FJFweZdzlft10-OkiDt) if you are interested.

----

 ### CoderVlogger

 CoderVlogger is my YouTube channel where I post videos about software engineering.
 Initially, I started it to improve my speaking and presenting skills, especially in English.